 Three RCTs enrolled patients with muscle spasm and pain of the neck and/or back that had lasted at least 30 days.6,9,12 20 trials (reported in one publication) used a mixed population with pain of 13-350 days’ duration.18 Our most optimistic estimate of benefit is an NNT of 3-4 over 14 days to obtain physician-rated “moderate to marked improvement.”
 All 23 RCTs in non-acute pain treated patients for only 2 weeks6,9,12,18 but only one RCT reported drug effects before the trial ended.
 Compared with placebo, benefits of cyclobenzaprine were observed as early as 7 days for objectively measured parameters (e.g. muscle spasm, local pain, tenderness to palpation, limitation of motion), and these were maintained until the end of the trial at 14 days.12

-Six placebo-controlled RCTs studied cyclobenzaprine for fibromyalgia, using different definitions of the condition.11,14,15,20,22,23 Trial durations varied from 4 to 10 weeks, assessing effects of cyclobenzaprine no earlier than one week.
+Six placebo-controlled RCTs studied cyclobenzaprine for fibromyalgia, using different definitions of the condition.11,14,15,20,22,23 Trial durations ranged from 4 weeks to 6 months, assessing effects of cyclobenzaprine no earlier than one week.
 In one 3-month trial, cyclobenzaprine appeared to improve symptoms more than placebo by 1 week for several outcomes, such as patient self-assessments of sleep, pain, and duration of pain and stiffness in the morning.11 Our most optimistic estimate of benefit from cyclobenzaprine is an NNT of 7-8 to obtain moderate to marked or “significant” physician-rated improvement at 3 months.

 Six placebo-controlled dose comparison RCTs in patients with pain were identified.13,16,17,23 In two RCTs, cyclobenzaprine 5 mg TID was as effective as 10 mg TID, but the lower dose caused less sedation.13,16 NNT for substantial pain relief was about 6-7 by day 4.13 One double-blind crossover trial in fibromyalgia compared cyclobenzaprine 10 mg daily at bedtime with 10 mg three times daily.23 The higher dose and frequency caused far more adverse effects with no additional analgesia.23 One RCT studied four groups: once daily extended-release (ER) 15 mg, once daily ER 30 mg, 10 mg three times daily or placebo.17 The proportion of patients reporting “good or excellent” responses for medication helpfulness were similar between the 15 mg ER, 30 mg ER and 10 mg three times daily treatment groups.17